Invisible Touch (song): Live single

 In 1992, "Invisible Touch" was recorded live during Genesis's 1991–1992 We Can't Dance world tour and released on limited edition 7-inch and CD near the end of the tour.
 Both formats were numbered and came with a booklet; the CD was housed in a box and the vinyl edition in a gatefold sleeve.

 The A-side is the same version found on the accompanying live album The Way We Walk, Volume One: The Shorts.
-The B-sides "Abacab" and "The Brazilian" were culled from the filmed (and later released) Wembley Stadium gig from the 1987 Invisible Touch tour.
+The B-sides "Abacab" and "The Brazilian" were recorded during the 1987 Invisible Touch tour.

-The 7-inch features an edited version of "Abacab," while the CD included complete versions of both songs.
+The 7" single features an edited version of "Abacab," while the CD included complete versions of both songs.

 Like the albums The Shorts and The Way We Walk, Volume Two: The Longs, and the home video The Way We Walk – Live in Concert, the title of the record was prefixed by "Genesis Live", with "(Live)" appearing as a suffix on the back sleeve and on the disc itself.

 Unlike the original recording of the song, this live version was a top 10 hit in the UK, reaching number seven.
-In one of the interview sections on the Way We Walk – Live in Concert DVD, Collins jokes about re-releasing the song until it finally becomes a hit.
+In one of the interview sections on the Way We Walk – Live in Concert DVD, Collins joked about re-releasing the song until it finally became a hit.
 It became their final single to reach the UK top 10.